Ms-Crexa/uni_camp/README.md

 - **When you want to add a facility** ➕
 ![image](https://github.com/user-attachments/assets/017775ce-53b0-452e-bd75-8a8da5816fdb)
 *Click the **plus icon** on the bottom right to add a new facility.*

+---

+Feel free to contribute or provide feedback – together, we can make Unicamp even better! 💪✨